The Management Team of Hope Village

 Ted St. John

-Co-Owner and Chief of Operations (COO) of Hope Village Recovery Services, LLC.
+Co-Owner and Chief Executive Officer of Hope Village Recovery Services, LLC.

 Ted is a lifelong resident of Portage County.
 Ted couples his own long-term recovery with significant business experience.